VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Order/objects/order-tax-detail-type.md

 # OrderTaxDetailType ==~object~==

-The `OrderTaxDetailType` a detailed breakdown of taxes applied to a shipment or order.
+This type is a detailed breakdown of taxes applied to a shipment or order.

 ## Fields